BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 ## _So: What's going on?_

-Time was, you could claim to be a Data Scientist if you were somebody who rattled around in a Jupyter notebook, did some 🐼🐼🐼 munging, spit out a few seaborn 📈 or - whoop - a [Plotly Dashboard](), plugging away at a nice handful of csvs, gleaning insights that your stakeholders had never had before from their tired, dusty, flat data.
+Time was, you could claim to be a Data Scientist if you were somebody who rattled around in a Jupyter notebook, did some 🐼🐼🐼 munging, spit out a few seaborn 📈 or - whoop - a Plotly Dash app, plugging away at a nice handful of csvs, gleaning insights that your stakeholders had never had before from their tired, dusty, flat data.
 A bit of causal inference via feature importance on a Random Forest classifier went a long way when some of the engineers' kids were born pre-decimalisation.
 Perhaps you're at a company where databases are witchcraft, and siloed Excel sheets are still the plat-du-jour.
 Some ETL, a quick sklearn pipeline to do some hyper-parameter tuning, whip up a truth table, and BAM: you've got the C-suite salivating...

 Just better hope the excel sheets don't change too much for next month...